amjad-f35/quilr-agent-platform/readme.md

 # LiteLLM Agent Platform

-LiteLLM Agent Platform lets anyone run a harness (Claude Code, Codex, Hermes) as a service.
+LiteLLM Agent Platform lets you run a harness (Claude Code, Codex, Hermes) as a service.
 They select a harness, tools, and a system prompt, deploy it, and can start running and managing agents.

 LiteLLM Agent Platform manages: